 #6: Harry Potter and The Philosopher’s / Sorcerers Stone

 Harry Potter and the Sorceror’s Stone (2001) – Photo Credit: Warner Brothers

 In the first book, Harry is staying with Ron at Hogwarts for Christmas.
 Never having received Christmas presents before, Harry is surprised to wake up to find a pile of gifts at the foot of his bed.
 This is when he first receives his father’s invisibility cloak, an object which becomes essential over the course of the series.
 Although it’s true value is not revealed until much later.
 He later enjoys Christmas dinner in the great hall with his new friends, something completely new to him.
 It is also the night that Harry discovers the dubious wonders of the mirror of Erised.

 #7: Far From The Madding Crowd

 Some time after her husband’s disappearance and presumed death, Bathsheba agrees to give Boldwood an answer as to whether she will marry him after the legal seven years waiting period is done.
 He gives a lavish Christmas party in expectation of her answer.
 At this party, Bathsheba is worn down and agrees to marry him when the time is up.
 Unfortunately, at least for Boldwood, Troy chooses this particular moment to let Bathsheba know that he is still alive.
 When she refuses to go with him, Boldwood shoots him and walks off into the night.
 In this one act, freeing Bathsheba from two men who sought to possess her, leaving the way clear for her to choose the person who is right for her and move forward.

 What to do you think of these memorable Literary Christmases?
 Do you disagree?
 Are there any that you would add?
-Do you have a favorite?If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Do you have a favorite?Pin this article to read later!
+And make sure to follow us on Pinterest.